denniscwylie/sarks/user_guide.md

   given kmer (bool, default False)

-The locations of the peaks in and of themselves are not very interesting; you can use the sarks objects' *subtable* method about these peaks:
+The locations of the peaks in and of themselves are not very interesting; you can use the sarks objects' *subtable* method to get more detailed information about these peaks:

 ```python
 topTable = sarks.subtable(topLocations).sort_values('khat',